akshita98/akshita98/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
-I am passionate about applying my AI skills to solve real-world problems and create positive impact.
+I am passionate about applying my AI skills to solve real-world problems and create a positive impact.
 Below you'll find a summary of my projects, experience, and skills.

 - 🎓 Computer Science Graduate from Virginia Tech, specialized in Data Analytics & Artificial Intelligence.
 - 💻 Seeking roles as a Data Scientist, ML Engineer, DL Engineer, or Data Analyst.